Jane Pettigrew’s World of Tea

 $27.53 | www.amazon.com

-About the author: In 1998 Michael Harney became the tea taster for Harney & Sons.
+About the author: In 1998, Michael Harney became the tea taster for Harney & Sons.
 This book is what he has learned.
 The Harney & Sons Guide to Tea transforms tea drinkers into tea experts.
-Written by Michael Harney, The Harney & Sons Guide to Tea is an illuminating resource for tea drinkers interested in developing and refining their palate as well as their understanding of the complex agricultural, historical, and cultural significance of tea.
+Written by Michael Harney, The Harney & Sons Guide to Tea is an illuminating resource for tea drinkers interested in developing and refining their palate and understanding of the complex agricultural, historical, and cultural significance.

 $48.55 | www.harney.com

-A book that is part memoir, part history of life spent as a tea planter in the Nilgiri hills in south India.
-Written by veteran planter M Ravindran, along with Saaz Aggarwal, a daughter of a planter, it’s one of the few books that are set in this part of the world of tea.
+An Elephant Kissed my Window and other stories from the tea plantations of South India by Saaz Aggarwal and M Ravindran.
+This book is part memoir, part history of life spent as a tea planter in the Nilgiri hills in south India.
+Written by veteran planter M Ravindran and Saaz Aggarwal, a daughter of a planter, it’s one of the few books set in this part of the world of tea.

 INR 500 ($6.78) | www.amazon.in

-In the Japanese tea ceremony, the act of making and drinking a bowl of tea is an act of respect, gratitude, and interconnectedness.
+In the Japanese tea ceremony, making and drinking a tea bowl is an act of respect, gratitude, and interconnectedness.
 It is about emptying your mind of cares as you enjoy one of life’s simplest pleasures.
-Now, Meditations on Tea presents an adult coloring experience as soothing as a hot cup of your favorite tea blend.
-All aspects of Japanese art and culture are connected in some way with tea.
+Meditations on Tea presents an adult coloring experience as soothing as a hot cup of your favorite tea blend.
+All aspects of Japanese art and culture are connected with tea.
 These traditions can be explored and enjoyed in a beautiful new coloring book for adults who color more than 90 traditional Japanese images celebrating life and giving it meaning.
-There are designs to suit every mood-from woodblock prints depicting Japanese life and myth to doodles with color for creative relaxation-all waiting for the artistic touch of your pencils.
+There are designs to suit every mood- from woodblock prints depicting Japanese life and myth to doodles with color for creative relaxation- all waiting for your pencils’ artistic touch.